Thank You Letter for a Job Offer After Acceptance

 Add one specific hiring-process detail

-A short reference to the interview, team or role makes the gratitude feel real without turning the note into a second cover letter.
+A brief mention of the interview, team, or role makes your gratitude feel real without turning the note into a second cover letter.

 See the detail